Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-01.md

 The goal is to produce something that shows your skills.

-- Breakout - This is a JavaScript implementation of the arcade game Breakout
+- **Breakout** - This is a JavaScript implementation of the arcade game Breakout
+- **React Fundamentals Tutorial** - This tutorial will get you started with React
-- Custom/Contractor Project with React - This will be a web site built with React and is open to your ideas and input.
+- **Custom/Contractor Project with React** - This will be a web site built with React and is open to your ideas and input.

 <!-- > -->

-## Class 1 - Breakout tutorial
+## Start Breakout tutorial

 The Breakout tutorial is a great JS practice project.
 It makes use of many of the core concepts found in every programming language.

-- Variables
-- Functions
-- Flow control
- - loops
- - if else statements
-- Arrays
-- Objects
+- **Variables** - values stored and used by the program
+- **Functions** - code blocks used and reused by the program
+- **Flow control** - controlling when which blocks of code are run and how often
+ - **loops** - repeats blocks of code
+ - **if else** statements - makes decisions about which blocks should be run
+- **Arrays** - stores lists of things/values accessible by index
+- **Objects** - stores things/values accessed by key

+Today in class your job is to start on the tutorial and identify the things on this list

 <!-- > -->

 These things are core to programming in general.
 Learn these things here and you can apply them anywhere (in many languages).

 After completing the tutorial you will improve the code applying modern techniques and best practices.
 This will include:

 - Using ES6 JS ideas and syntax
 - Linting to professional standards